 Read More

-Topics: programmatic, ad blockers, google, data
+ad blockers,

 What was the buzz around the office last week?
 Google wants to control your creative, redefining the definition of programmatic, and big programmatic plans for Netflix.